jgatharia/Customer_Churn_Prediction/README.md

 In this project we installed the python, pandas, numpy and scikit learn libraries.

 #### Finding 1: Data Geographical Distribution
-We identified that we data we have was collected from 3 geographical areas.
+We identified that the data we have was collected from 3 geographical areas.
 Area code 415', '408' and '510'.
 The area code with the highest churn number is area code 415 followed by 510 and lastly 408.
+In terms of distribution most customers are in the area code 415 as well.
 See the visualization:

-Images\Customer distribution by Area Code.png
 ![alt text](<Images/Customer distribution by Area Code.png>)

 #### Finding 2: Data Type Conversion